Beryl-Jingxin/PyExoCross/docs/source/basicinfo.md

 Molecule                                H2O
 Isotopologue                            1H2-16O
 Dataset                                 POKAZATEL
-MolIsoID                                11
+SpeciesID                               11
 ```

 **For HITRAN and HITEMP databases**

-The `Database` name, `Molecule` name, and the molecule and isotopologue ID `MolIsoID` are necessary.
+The `Database` name, `Molecule` name, and the molecule and isotopologue ID `SpeciesID` are necessary.

-The first two digits of `MolIsoID` are molcule ID and the third digit is isotopologue ID and there is no blank between molecule ID and isotopologue ID. `MolIsoID` can be found from [HITRANOnline Isotopologue Metadata](https://hitran.org/docs/iso-meta/).
+The first two digits of `SpeciesID` are molcule ID and the third digit is isotopologue ID and there is no blank between molecule ID and isotopologue ID. `SpeciesID` can be found from [HITRANOnline Isotopologue Metadata](https://hitran.org/docs/iso-meta/).

 The name of `Isotopologue` and `Dataset` can be set as 'none' or any other strings.